• Home

 Organizing and Arranging Your Vegetables

-As explained in the chart above, plants will happily co-exist with some vegetables but not others.
+As the chart above explains, plants will happily co-exist with some vegetables but not others.
 You can research companion plants before finalizing your garden plans.

 Tomato plant and pepper plant together in raised bed garden